Meet the Board of Directors

 » Email Diana Veneri

-Dayle Stark, Treasurer
+Dayle Stark, PT, DPT, OCS, Treasurer

 Chris Petrosino, PT, PhD, Chief Delegate